Benefits During Retirement

 Vacation, floating holiday, or compensatory time paid out at retirement is not included as WRS earnings.
 Such time used to extend active employment is included as WRS earnings.
 The retirement date is the employee’s last day in a paid status, whether physically at work or using paid leave time.

 An employee who retires before age 65 may maintain the coverage they had in effect prior to retirement or may reduce coverage to a lower level, by continuing to pay premiums at the same rates as non-retirees until age 65.
-Dependent coverage may continue with a retiree's continuing coverage.
-Bills for premiums will be sent quarterly.
+Dependent coverage may continue with a retiree's continuing coverage, until there are no longer any eligible dependents.
+Bills for premiums will be sent quarterly by Central Payroll.

 Retirees may reduce coverage at retirement or any time afterward.
 A retiree who drops all life insurance coverage may not re-enroll.